Listen to this post

 $ java -version openjdk version "1.8.0_242" OpenJDK Runtime Environment (AdoptOpenJDK)(build 1.8.0_242-b08) OpenJDK 64-Bit Server VM (AdoptOpenJDK)(build 25.242-b08, mixed mode)

-I won’t rehash the concepts of Java in this article, but I will summarize some fundamentals you will need to grasp to effectively use Java.
+I won’t rehash the concepts of Java in this article, but I will summarize a few fundamentals you will need to use Java effectively.

 Object Oriented Programming